 Limitations to Know

-Example: If your plan is linked to a Contact but you want tasks to go to the owner of a related Opportunity, Engagement Plans can’t do that without extra automation (like Flow).
+For example, if the plan is linked to a Contact but you want tasks to go to the owner of a related Opportunity, Engagement Plans cannot do that on their own.
+You would need extra automation, usually Salesforce Flow.

-Deleting a plan leaves its tasks - Removing an Engagement Plan record does not delete its related tasks.
-They remain in Salesforce and lose their dependency links.
+Deleting a plan leaves its tasks - Removing an Engagement Plan record does not delete the related tasks.
+The tasks remain in Salesforce and may lose their dependency links.
+Admins should plan cleanup carefully if old plans need to be removed.

-Template changes don’t update existing plans - Updating a template only affects plans created afterward.
-Any plans already in progress, keep the old task setup.
+Template changes do not update existing plans - Updating a template affects only new plans created after the change.
+Plans already in progress keep their existing task setup.

-Template deployment is manual - Engagement Plan Templates are stored as data, not metadata, so you can’t deploy them with Change Sets.
-To move them between orgs, you’ll need to recreate them or use a data migration tool.
+Template deployment is manual - Engagement Plan Templates are stored as data, not metadata.
+That means you cannot move them between orgs with Change Sets the same way you would move metadata.
+To migrate templates, you need to recreate them or use a data migration tool.

 Engagement Plans vs. Flow-Only Task Creation